Jzurcc/Mewgenics-Modding-Documentation/README.md

 # Mewgenics Modding Documentation

-This repository serves as an **unofficial** documentation and reference index for Mewgenics modding.
-It was originally compiled as a personal study resource, but has been shared to assist others in the modding community.
-It contains the structural schemas, syntax specifications, and practical guides required to implement custom classes, enemies, items, and abilities.
+This repository serves as an **unofficial** reference index for Mewgenics modding.
+Rather than a rigorously tested technical manual, this project began as a personal compilation of notes that eventually grew into a comprehensive guide.

 > [!WARNING]
-> **Disclaimer:** This documentation is an individual, fan-made resource and is not foolproof.
-While heavily cross-referenced against the base game files, it may contain incorrect information, outdated assumptions, or incomplete schemas.
+> **Disclaimer:** Many structural definitions within this repository were generated with AI assistance.
+While provided with deep contextual data, they are not guaranteed to be perfectly accurate.
+>
+> Furthermore, this documentation is provided "as-is" and will not be actively maintained to track newly discovered engine quirks or undocumented behaviors.
+As a modder, you are encouraged to verify and test these implementations within the game yourself.

+For a more continuously updated resource on engine scripting, please refer to **[Ombrellus' GON Scripting Resources](https://github.com/ombrellus/MewgenicsScriptResources)**.

 Mewgenics utilizes a proprietary engine architecture and data serialization format known as Glaiel Object Notation (GON).
 To accommodate this, the documentation is divided into four functional areas: **Theory**, **Syntax**, **Practice**, and **Reference**.
 Of these, the [**`Schema/`**](./Schema/) directory serves as your primary technical reference and is where you will likely spend the majority of your time during mod development.